mul118/shinyMCE/README.md

 # shinyMCE

-\code{shinyMCE} adds the ability to use tinyMCE WYSWYG editor as a component
+shinyMCE adds the ability to use tinyMCE WYSWYG editor as a component
     in Shiny apps.

 To install, run: